srijken/web-www-v2/content/who-we-are/team/_index.en.md

 title: The Team
 teams:
   - title: Supervisory board
-    description: "Hacker initiatives like these, tend to have their own dynamics: sparks lead to flames, which die out or lead to wildfires, wasting energy along the way.
-To keep our minds focused on our goal to make the digital world a safer place and provide helpful hackers a solid platform, we installed a Supervisory Board of cyber security heavyweights.
-Each board member also represents a sector we try to get along in reaching our goals, i.e.: law enforcement, intelligence services, cyber security companies, academia and hackers."
+    description: >-

+      To ensure our commitment to digital safety and provide a strong platform for ethical hackers, we've formed a Supervisory Board of cybersecurity experts, each representing key sectors such as law enforcement, intelligence services, cybersecurity firms, academia, and the hacker community.
     members:
       - /who-we-are/team/people/arthur-dent
       - /who-we-are/team/people/arthur-dent